mclaeysb/allmaps/packages/render/README.md

 #### Parameters

-*   `i` &#x20;
+*   `e` &#x20;
 *   `t` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)**&#x20;

 ### updateTriangulation

-Update the triangulation of the resourceMask.
+Update the (previous and new) triangulation of the resourceMask.
 Use cache if available.

 ### updateTrianglePoints

-Update the (previous and new) resource and projectedGeo points of the triangulated resourceMask.
+Derive the (previous and new) resource and projectedGeo points from their corresponding triangulations.

+Also derive the (previous and new) triangulation-refined resource and projectedGeo mask

 ### updateTrianglePointsDistortion

-Update the (previous and new) resource and projectedGeo point distortions of the triangulated resourceMask.
+Derive the (previous and new) distortions from their corresponding triangulations.

 ### constructor